consciousframework/conscious-navigation-framework/core/new-framework-01.md

 **It reveals what you already are.**

 The four laws described here aren't external knowledge to acquire.
-They're descriptions of your essential nature— the operating system of consciousness itself.
+They're descriptions of your essential nature—the operating system of consciousness itself.

 **When conditioning transcends:**
 - These capacities unlock